Njuraita/LP1-Indian-Startup-Ecosystem/README.md

 Which cities or regions (HeadQuarter) have the highest concentration of funded startups?**

 ## 2.0 Data Understanding
+*In this phase we Load our individual datasets and after each datasets we do cleaning of the loaded dataset*

 ### 2.1 Installation

 ```